PixarAnimationStudios/OpenUSD/docs/plugins_alembic.rst

   For more information see our page on `Advanced Build Configuration <https://github.com/PixarAnimationStudios/USD/blob/release/BUILDING.md>`_.

-As shipped, USD supports its own ASCII (usda) and binary (usdc) file formats.
+As shipped, USD supports its own text (usda) and binary (usdc) file formats.
 However, it is possible for USD to support additional formats by providing it with a custom file format plugin.
 One of these plugins, usdAbc, which provides the ability to interact with Alembic files, is included in the